philburk/jsyn/README.md

 ### Build Using Ant

-You may need to install "any" first.
+You may need to install Ant first.
 On Mac you can do:

     brew install ant